QuentinRa/blog.quentinra.dev/special/ilo/lists/index.md

 Then simply change our variable according to what value they are supposed to have.
-How do we know that the list is empty ? (answer: current is null mean empty but do you understand one.
+How do we know that the list is empty? (answer: current is null mean empty but do you understand one.
 Anyways, we will have a next if current **is not null**.)